mdrame/8-sWeed/README.md

 ## 8'sWeed ⛽️

-There must have been a time when you stear at you weed and wonder if it actually real of fake.
-Well there's no need to worry anymore, with
-8'sWeed all you need to do is  snap a photo of you cannabas to get the result, and some basic facts about the product 🤯.
+Find out more info about you cannabis products by snappiing a photo of the label 🤯.

 ## Technology